 While we're obviously a bit biased, we think that there's no good reason to buy a cheap set of replacement shocks or struts.

 OEM Shocks and Struts - A Great Choice

 When you buy an OEM replacement part, you’re essentially buying the exact same part that was used in your car when it was first assembled.
 This means that OEM parts have the same quality and reliability that Honda builds into their new vehicles.
 Generally speaking, this means that OEM parts are the best you can buy in terms of quality.

 But OEM shocks and struts aren't just good quality - they're also precisely tuned for your vehicle.
 Each set of shocks that Honda uses in their vehicles are tuned for that specific vehicle model.
-OEM shocks for the Honda Odyssey, for example, are tuned for the Honda Odyssey.
-OEM shocks for the Honda Pilot and the Honda Ridgeline - two vehicles that are built on the same platform as the Odyssey - are different.
+OEM shocks for the Honda Odyssey, for example, are tuned for the Honda Odyssey<, null, null, null, null)">Honda Ridgeline - two vehicles that are built on the same platform as the Odyssey - are different.
 The shocks for the Odyssey, Ridgeline, and Pilot are all similarly sized, but the valving for each shock is different.

 This is an important point - the advantage in buying OEM shocks and struts isn't just that they're great quality.
 It's also that they're tuned for your vehicle.

 While we definitely want you to buy your OEM replacement shocks and struts from us, it's fair to say that there are some aftermarket shocks you might consider for certain special uses.

 If, for example, you're racing or tracking your Honda, a set of performance shocks that are part of a coilover kit are a good investment.
 Ksport Coilovers, for example, cost between $800 and $3000 a set, but they are specially tuned for performance and will almost certainly improve your Honda's handling.